 2. The Independent or Dually Registered

 Independent advisors may be your mom and pop advisory firm but with a whole lot of backing.
-These are individuals or teams that may operate under a different name like "Johnson & Gold Wealth Advisors" but are actually affiliated with a much larger broker dealer like Merrill Lynch, check their business card.
+These are individuals or teams that may operate under a different name like "Johnson & Gold Wealth Advisors" but are affiliated with a much larger broker-dealer like Merrill Lynch, check their business card.
 They charge a flat fee or a percentage of your overall portfolio (assets under management).

 Where do you find them?
 Small shops all over the country.

 Fee-only financial advisors cannot earn a commission and can only make their money from the fee's they charge their clients.
-This can be a percentage of their assets or a flat rate fee.
-These are also known as registered investment advisors or RIA's.
+The costs can be a percentage of their assets or a flat rate fee.
+These are also known as registered investment advisors or RIA.
 Their services today can be competitive with the independent and the broker whereas this wasn't the case.

 Where do you find them?
 Small shops all over the country.
 They typically advertise "fee-only" where independent brokers do not.

-A CFP is a certifiend financial planner that helps you come up with a financial plan.
-They can offer you advice but typically do not manage investments therefore do not have access to taking a percentage of your overall investments.
+A CFP is a certified financial planner that helps you come up with a financial plan.
+They can offer you advice but typically do not manage investments, therefore, do not have access to taking a percentage of your overall finances.
 These individuals are usually fee-only.
 They can help you with estate planning, tax returns, budgeting, and investment allocation.

 In layman's terms: You pay them directly.
 They do not get paid from a larger firm to work with you.
 They will not manage your investments.

 Where do you find them?
 Small and large shops all over the country.
 They can operate on their own or within a larger firm.
-CFP designation is given to those who have passed the certified financial planner exam and qualifications.
+The CFP designation is only for to those who have passed the certified financial planner exam and qualifications.